Should you pay extra on your mortgage?

 Rather than letting money languish in a CD, money market or savings account that pays practically nothing, many homeowners might be better served by paying down their mortgage.

 Doing so can save tens of thousands of dollars in interest and shave years off your loan.
 Our accelerated mortgage payoff calculator can help you figure out how quickly you can pay off your loan and how much you'll save.

-“It can be life changing,” says Jonathan Pond, a financial adviser and PBS host, who believes paying off your home loan early can be one of the smartest moves you can make, especially as you reach retirement.
+“It can be life-changing,” says Jonathan Pond, a financial author and adviser from Newton, Massachusetts, who believes paying off your mortgage early can be one of the smartest moves you can make, especially as you reach retirement.

 But before you start sending your spare cash to your mortgage company, you need to make sure your overall finances are in order.
 Paying extra on your home loan isn't always the smartest use of your money.